Mikoyan PAK DP: Design

 In an interview for RT, the Director General of RSK MiG, Ilya Tarasenko, speculated that it would be a new construction capable of Mach number 4–4.3, equipped with an anti-missile laser, and said would be able to operate at very high altitudes and even in near space.
 He also stated that it could be transformed into an unmanned version later.
-If purchased by the Russian Air Force, he said that the first production PAK DP would be completed in 2025.
+If purchased by the Russian Aerospace Forces, he said that the first production PAK DP would be completed in 2025.

-The aircraft may cruise at speeds of at least 3 Mach and fly at high altitudes (at levels between the stratopause and the tropopause, i.e. below 45,000 meters and above 12,000 meters) to cover the most amount of Russia's very large territory in the shortest period of time.
+The aircraft may cruise at speeds of at least 3 Mach and fly at high altitudes (at levels between the stratopause and the tropopause, i.e. below 45,000 meters and above 12,000 meters).
 It could use a variant of the Izdeliye 30 engines currently under development for the Su-57.
 It was said that the PAK DP will use stealth technology.

 An unmanned version is also under consideration.